rhoadsjustin/ArgueSmarter/README.md

 ```
 npm run ios
 ```
-this will start the simulator that will auto refresh as you make changes.
+this will start the simulator that will auto refresh as you make changes

 ---